OpenUpSA/muni-portal-frontend/README.md

 # muni-portal-frontend

-Frontend to the Cape Agulhas Municipality app
+Frontend to the Cape Agulhas Municipality Progressive Web App.

 ES6 and Webflow.

-Import webflow exports using
+[Import webflow exports](https://www.npmjs.com/package/import-webflow-export) using when there are updates.

     yarn run import-webflow zipfile.zip